Write On! Writing Essays the Right Way

 Does this tutor know her stuff?

 Kristen is a Christian woman, wife and mother.
-She is a member of Calvary Bible Church and has attended for nearly 20 years.
+She is a member of Calvary Bible Church and has worshipped there for over 20 years.
 Even in the public school setting, she wasn’t silent about sharing her faith and encouraging others to do so, too.
-She continues to be very involved at her church where she has served as a wedding coordinator, Sunday school teacher, plays on the co-ed volleyball team, and attends Wednesday night Bible studies.
+She continues to be very involved at her church where she has served as a wedding coordinator, Sunday school teacher, plays on the co-ed volleyball team, and currently helps in the high school ministry.

 Kristen has a passion for kids, teaching and the Lord.
 She has coached various athletic teams over the years, led groups at Vacation Bible School, and even co-taught kindergarten Sunday school with her husband.
 Although staying home with her four children is the greatest job to have, she missed being in a classroom and sparking students’ minds.
 Therefore, she counts KAT as a blessing and honor of which to be a part.